-Parents have constitutionally protected rights to care for and have custody of their children.
+Parents have constitutionally protected rights to care for and have a relationship with their children.
 As long as the children are adequately cared for and safe, the state has little need to be involved.
-In addition, parents have a legal obligation to financially support their children or pay child support, however there are other legal benefits that children are entitled to as well.
+In addition, parents have a legal obligation to financially support their children.
+This is exemplified in the legal requirement to pay child support.
+However, there are other legal benefits that children are entitled to as well.

 How Are Rights To a Child Given Up?

 Some parents believe that choosing not to participate in their child’s life is the same as giving up rights to that child.
-That simply isn’t true.
-Choosing not to pursue visitation with your child is quite different from surrendering your legal rights as a parent.
-There are, however, certain situations where a parent can legally give up their parental rights.
+This is not true.
+Choosing not to pursue visitation with your child is different from surrendering your legal rights as a parent.
+There are, however, certain situations where a parent can legally give up, or sign off their parental rights.

-Once example of this would be Michigan’s Safe Delivery Law, which allows a parent to legally surrender an unharmed newborn who is no older than 72 hours to the correct authorities.
-In doing so, the parent also surrenders any legal rights they have to the child.
-This ensures that unwanted infants are placed with loving families, and that mothers who don’t want their newborns can hand them over safely without risking the baby’s life or abuse and neglect charges.
+One example is Michigan’s Safe Delivery Law, which allows a parent to legally surrender an unharmed newborn who is no older than 72 hours to the correct authorities.
+In doing so, the parent surrenders any legal rights they have to the child.
+This ensures that unwanted infants are placed with loving families, and mothers who don’t want their newborns can hand them over safely.
+The surrendering parent is also protected from abuse and neglect charges.

-Another example would be when a parent with custody remarries and the new step-parent wants to legally adopts the child.
-In this case, the parent without custody is able to sign off on their parental rights with the court, as their is a new parent stepping into the role in their place.
-Obviously, if only one parent consents to the adoption it wouldn’t be sanctioned by the court.
+Another example would be when a parent with custody remarries and the new stepparent wants to legally adopt the child.
+In this case, the parent without custody is able to sign off on their parental rights with the court, and a new parent accepts that responsibility.
+Obviously, if only one parent consents to the adoption, it wouldn’t be permitted by the court.

 If you have any questions about child custody or about parental rights in Michigan, our highly skilled family law attorneys are here to help.
-Please call us at 517 866 1000 to discuss your case.
+Call us at 1 (517) 866-1000 to discuss your case.
 We have decades of experience handling all manner of family law issues, from custody and alimony to personal protection orders and paternity cases.
 We are here to help you.